-- If you want to add Butter: I recommend to cook corn with Canola Oil (or Vegetable Oil) and drizzle melted Butter over the popped corn and mix to combine.
-2 tablespoons (30g) Butter will be enough.
+- If you want to add Butter: I recommend to cook corn with Canola Oil (OR Vegetable Oil) and drizzle melted Butter over the popped corn and mix to combine.
+2 tablespoons (30g) Butter should be enough.

 - Dry Seasoning: Simply sprinkle over the popped corn.

 - Sugar, Spices & Salt: Finely ground type naturally works better than coarsely ground type.

 - Butter & Curry: Melt 30g Butter, and add 1/4 teaspoon Salt, 2 teaspoons Curry Powder, some Garlic Powder and Onion Powder as well if you have them.
 Then combine with the popped corn.